navapbc/template-infra/docs/infra/set-up-database.md

 ### (Optional) Enable any database extensions that require `rds_superuser`

-To enable some extensions, such as [pgvector](https://github.com/pgvector/pgvector), requires the rds_superuser role.
-You can configure any such extensions via the `superuser_extensions` variable, and set them to either enabled or disabled.
+To enable some extensions, such as [pgvector](https://github.com/pgvector/pgvector), requires the `rds_superuser` role.
+You can enable any such extensions via the `superuser_extensions` configuration variable, and set them to either enabled or disabled.

 For example, to enable the pgvector extension: